The Relationship Between Sleep and Growth Hormone

 - Watch when you eat.
 As you learned earlier, bedtime and sleep time is when the pituitary releases the most HGH.
 Food in general and high-carbohydrate foods, in particular, may trigger an insulin spike.
 To be safe, plan to avoid eating for two to three hours before retiring.

 - Consider intermittent fasting (IF).
 Intermittent fasting is not starvation.
 Instead, it is eating within specified time periods.
 For example, only eating between noon and 8 PM would be a 16-hour intermittent fast.
 Another approach is the 5-2 method, where you would typically eat five days of the week.
 On the remaining two days your food intake is restricted to 500 calories.
-Intermittent fasting scorches body fat, lowers blood sugar and insulin levels, and may cause a massive doubling or tripling or growth hormone levels in a short time.
+Intermittent fasting scorches body fat, lowers blood sugar and insulin levels, and may cause a massive doubling or tripling or Growth Hormone levels in a short time.

 - Ensure you are getting deep, restorative sleep on a continual basis.
-Considering what we have covered so far, an indisputable fact should be apparent: the more you sleep, the better your sleep cycle and your growth hormone levels will surge.
+Considering what we have covered so far, an indisputable fact should be apparent: the more you sleep, the better your sleep cycle and your Growth Hormone levels will surge.

 - Here are a few ideas to help you develop better sleep habits: Turn off all of the blue lights in your bedroom while preparing for bed.
 Watch your afternoon and evening caffeine intake, keep your bedroom cool, don’t exercise intensely shortly before bedtime and consider taking a melatonin supplement.

 We have saved the best for last.
-Contact our clinic to discover the benefits of human growth hormone replacement therapy.
+Contact our clinic to discover the benefits of Human Growth Hormone replacement therapy.

 Remember the formula we explained earlier.
 A lack of sleep = a lack of HGH.
 If our levels of HGH are low, we will not feel energetic and may not feel like exercising.
-Our willpower will be adversely affected, and we may not eat healthily.
+Our willpower will be adversely affected, and we may not eat healthy.

 When these problems arise we may lack productivity at work, and that may cause us problems in getting to sleep.
 Talk about a vicious cycle!

 So let us reverse engineer the formula.
-Restoring growth hormone to healthy levels = more and better quality sleep.
+Restoring Growth Hormone to healthy levels = more and better quality sleep.

-Restoring your growth hormone to your youthful levels will clear away mental confusion, skyrocket your energy, and bring back your zest for life.
+Restoring your Growth Hormone to your youthful levels will clear away mental confusion, skyrocket your energy, and bring back your zest for life.

 This will put sleep deprivation in your rear-view mirror…exactly where it belongs!